| Through the hype -- What is the Internet? A

 of connection.
 Check out our tutorial covering different kinds of internet

-Try to keep a check that you are disconnecting properly when you finish
+connections Try to keep a check that you are disconnecting properly when you finish

 using the internet.
 Look at the bottom right hand side of your taskbar